This means you cannot use a sprinkler or unattended watering system at any time.

 Can I still water my garden during a sprinkler ban?

-We also recommend you only water during the morning or evening, so the soil better retains the moisture.
+We recommend that you only water between the hours of 6-8am and 7-9pm so the soil better retains the moisture.

 Can I still wash my car?